VIVA Interlibrary Loan Guidelines

-- Whenever possible, non-returnables should be delivered to VIVA libraries by secure electronic document transmission.
+- Whenever possible, VIVA libraries should deliver non-returnables to other libraries using secure electronic document transmission (such as Article Exchange or Odyssey).
 However, the lending library may send materials the fastest and most cost-effective way possible depending on the circumstances.

 V. Special Loans

-Approved by the VIVA Resource Sharing Committee November 13, 2013
+Approved by the VIVA Resource Sharing Committee: January 27, 2023

 Approved by VIVA Steering Committee: March 31, 2023